Theory of

 As follows

-CODE WORDS: alternative, America, art, attempt, bewildered, coming, complexities, conflict, contradicted, [courtesy], cracking, day, death, did, different, dreams, duped, edge, excited, fall, fascinated, flip-flopping, fourteen-year-old, graphics, grow, icebreakers, impenetrable, invaluable, kid, L4M3R5, law, legal, life, married, may, Mohammed, murdered, negativity, pervert, pluck, polar, prefer, present, [prices], [renege], resist, rich, sitting, story, symbiotic, taken, ten, through, well-behaved, your
+CODE WORDS: art, attempt, behavior, bewildered, colorful, coming, complexities, conflict, contradicted, [courtesy], cracking, day, death, did, different, dreams, duped, fall, fascinated, flip-flopping, forgetful, fourteen-year-old, graphics, «grilling», high ground, icebreakers, illusions, impenetrable, introvert, invaluable, journalism, kid, L4M3R5, law, legal, life, married, may, Mohammed, murdered, navigating, pervert, pluck, polar, prefer, present, [prices], proclaiming, rectifying, [renege], resist, rich, shattered, sitting, spit, story, symbiotic, taken, ten, through, unbiased, vivid, warfare, well-behaved, your

 XII